cyllab/ccinput/CONTRIBUTING.md

 ## Code Guidelines

 To ensure that the project remains clean and maintainable, it is necessary to establish some guidelines on the code itself.
 These have been kept to a minimum, but need to be followed.

-- Indent with *four* spaces, not tabs.
-You can configure many text editors to convert a tab into four spaces or you can use `reindent` (`pip install reindent`) to very easily fix the indentation.
-- Use standard whitespace.
-This means spaces after commas and around mathematical operators ('+', '-', '=', ...).
-Please split very long lines (>100 characters) into multiple lines if possible.
+Furthermore, the code style is automatically standardized by [Black](https://github.com/psf/black) when submitting a pull request, and so you do not need to worry about code style.

 - Make variable and function names as descriptive yet concise as possible
 - Add comments or docstrings to explain what the average contributor will likely not know or understand immediately.
 However, do not add comments to explain what is obvious to everyone.